-Archaeology is a secondary profession that was released in the the Cataclysm expansion.
-This WoW Archaeology guide will try to teach you the basics about this profession.
-You won't gain any real end-game benefits from Archaeology, most of the items you can get have no in-game power like pets, toys and mounts.
-This profession is mostly for fun, you don't need to have Archaeology, it's optional.
+This Archaeology guide will try to teach you the basics of this profession.
+You won't gain any real end-game benefits from Archaeology, most of the items you can get have no in-game power like pets, toys, and mounts.
+This profession is mostly for fun.
+You don't need to have it; it's optional.

 However, most of the armors and weapons you can get are bind to account, which is really cool.
-Just imagine your alt hitting level 85 and you can equip [Zin'rokh, Destroyer of Worlds] right away (keep in mind, these are not Heirlooms, these will not scale with your character level).
-It's definately a good idea to level up Archaeology with at least one character.
+Just imagine your alt hitting level 91, and you can equip [Warmaul of the Warmaul Chieftain] right away (keep in mind, these are not Heirlooms, these will not scale with your character level).
+It's a good idea to level up Archaeology with at least one character.

 The number of zones and continents you can find dig sites depends on your Archaeology skill and your character level.
-A level 77 player will be able to see 16 dig sites 4 each continent (if his Archaeology skill is high enough).
-But a level 32 player can only see 8 maximum, 4 in Kalimdor and 4 in Eastern Kingdoms and in zones which are between level 25-35.
+A level 77 player will be able to see 16 dig sites, 4 each continent (if his Archaeology skill is high enough).
+But, a level 32 player can only see 8 maximum, 4 in Kalimdor, 4 in Eastern Kingdoms, and only in zones which are between level 25-35.

 These dig sites and the objects you dig out are player-specific, you don't have to worry about competition.
 Nobody can see your nodes besides you.